 She was walking with a sweet young woman that worked for the BLM but knew nothing of horses.
 The young woman had many questions for her.
 The young woman moved mesh panels so she could get closer to the horses.
 There he was.

 A magnificent stallion from the gather that day moved toward her.
 He sized her up and looked directly in her eyes.
+It was like he knew her from the days she had seen him on the range.

 She could sense his strength, his wisdom, all that he was.
 Yet she could sense his confusion.
 She could sense his fatigue.
 It felt as if he asked her “why?”